 Capozzi says although he is typically sceptical about IPOs, this Kiwi chemical manufacturing and distribution business was a recent addition to the portfolio.

 One reason was its founder Simon Henry.

-“[He’s a] P\passionate founder, wants to build the business, has clear vision for what he wants to do, as opposed to a financial vendor who wants to exit the business.
+“[He’s a] passionate founder, he wants to build the business and has clear vision for what he wants to do, as opposed to a financial vendor who wants to exit the business.